semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

 To run the finetuned models, there are two options:
 * Inference on a temporal dataset
-* Inference on self-typed text
+* Inference on a self-typed text

 The ``inference.py`` script loads the model and generates the prediction on the selected dataset.
 For example: